 OPP & OFSC kick off Snowmobile Safety Week

 ORILLIA, ON, Jan.
-10, 2013 /CNW/ - January 13 to 19, 2013 is Snowmobile Safety Week and the Ontario Provincial Police (OPP) and Ontario Federation of Snowmobile Clubs (OFSC) kicked off the campaign with important messages about what it takes to enjoy a safe snowmobile season in Ontario.
+17, 2014 /CNW/ - January 18 to 26, 2014 is Snowmobile Safety Week and the Ontario Provincial Police (OPP) and Ontario Federation of Snowmobile Clubs (OFSC) kicked off the campaign with some important messages about staying safe throughout the snowmobile season in Ontario.

 The OPP is committed to saving lives on Ontario's highways, trails and waterways through the reduction of preventable injury and death.
 Initiatives are developed and delivered through the Provincial Traffic Safety Program.

 The OFSC is committed to proactive leadership in promoting safe, responsible riding, on and off Ontario snowmobile trails, by building safer snowmobiling knowledge, attitudes and behaviours through rider education, safety legislation, development and enforcement.

 For more information, click on the following links:

 Follow us on Twitter at: www.twitter.com/OPP_News

 SOURCE Ontario Provincial PoliceFor further information:

 Phone: (705) 329-6770